neo4j/graphql/docs/rfcs/rfc-019-readonly-relationship.md

 #### Indirect mutation

-In this solution, even if `createdBy` is set as read-only, it's still possible to mutate it by: modify the relationship from the `User` node delete the `User` node.
+In this solution, even if `createdBy` is set as read-only, it's still possible to mutate it by:
+* modify the relationship from the `User` node
+* delete the `User` node.

 A more stringent solution will be to enforce that if a @read-only directive is present, then, it should be present on both sides of the relationship.

-In this case, it remains still mutable only by deleting at least one of the two nodes.
+#### Directive inheritance

+It should be supported and tested against relationship with interface too.

 #### Empty Inputs